dk14/wolfram-mega/README.md

 ## TODOs

 - implement slashing, add slashing and multisigs to mockup oracle
-- mockup database for webapp
 - bind models for webapp
 - detect matching stages for webapp
 - finish peerjs support
-- finish interactive signatures
+- finish interactive signatures and tx generation for webapp
-- finish webapp matching
 - provide optional nodejs backend for webapp
 - add quorums to webapp